ionic-team/stencil-site/docs/introduction/03-getting-started.md

   @Prop() last: string;
 ```
 `@Prop()` tells Stencil that the property is public to the component, and allows Stencil to rerender when any of these public properties change.
-We'll see how this works after discussing the `render()` function.
+We'll see how this works in just a moment.
+First, we need to discuss the `render()` method.

+### The render Method

-In order for the component to render something to the screen, we must declare a [`render()` function](../components/templating-and-jsx.md#basics) that returns JSX.
+In order for the component to display something to the screen, we must declare a [`render()` method](../components/templating-and-jsx.md#basics).
+The `render()` method returns JSX that describes what our component should render.
-If you're not sure what JSX is, be sure to reference the [Using JSX](../components/templating-and-jsx.md) docs.
+If you're unfamiliar with JSX, be sure to reference the [Using JSX](../components/templating-and-jsx.md) docs.

-The quick idea is that our render function needs to return a representation of the HTML we want to push to the DOM.
+The quick idea is that our render method needs to return a representation of the HTML we want to push to the DOM.

 ```tsx
   private getText(): string {